 On March 31, 2021, Journey executed an Asset Purchase Agreement (the "Qbrexza APA") with Dermira, Inc. a subsidiary of Eli Lilly and Company ("Dermira").
-Pursuant to the terms of the agreement, Journey acquired the rights to Qbrexza® (glycoprronium), a prescription cloth towelette to treat primary axillary hyperhidrosis in patients nine years of age or older.
-Upon HSR acceptance, which was received on May 13, 2021, Journey paid the upfront fee of \$12.5 million to Dermira.
-In addition, Dermira is eligible to receive up to \$144 million in the aggregate upon the achievement of certain sales milestones.
+Pursuant to the terms of the agreement, Journey acquired global rights to Qbrexza® (glycoprronium), a prescription cloth towelette to treat primary axillary hyperhidrosis in patients nine years of age or older.
+Journey paid an upfront fee of \$12.5 million to Dermira.
+In addition, Journey is obligated to pay Dermira up to \$144 million in the aggregate upon the achievement of certain sales milestones.
 The royalty structure for the agreement is tiered with royalties for the first two years ranging from approximately 40% to 30%.
 Thereafter for a period of eight years royalties are approximately 12.0% to 19.0%.
-Royalty amounts are subject to 50% diminution in the event of loss of exclusivity due to the introduction of an authorized generic.
+Royalty amounts are subject to 50% diminution in the event of loss of exclusivity due to generic competition.

-Upon closing of the Qbrexza® purchase, Journey became substituted for Dermira as the plaintiff in U.S. patent litigation commenced by Dermira on October 21, 2020 in the U.S. District Court of Delaware (the "Patent Litigation") against Perrigo Pharma International DAC ("Perrigo") alleging infringement of certain patents covering Qbrexza® (the "Qbrexza® Patents"), which are included among the proprietary rights to Qbrexza®.
+Upon closing of the Qbrexza® purchase on May 13, 2021, Journey was substituted for Dermira as the plaintiff in U.S. patent litigation commenced by Dermira on October 21, 2020 in the U.S. District Court of Delaware (the "Patent Litigation") against Perrigo Pharma International DAC ("Perrigo") alleging infringement of certain patents covering Qbrexza® (the "Qbrexza® Patents"), which are included among the proprietary rights to Qbrexza®.
 The Patent Litigation was initiated following the submission by Perrigo, in accordance with the procedures set out in the Drug Price Competition and Patent Term Restoration Act of 1984 (the "Hatch-Waxman Act"), of an Abbreviated New Drug Application ("ANDA").
-The ANDA seeks approval to market a generic version of Qbrexza® prior to the expiration of the Qbrexza® Patents and alleges that the Qbrexza® Patents are invalid.
-Perrigo is subject to a 30-month stay preventing it from selling a generic version, but that stay is set to expire on March 9, 2023.
-Trial in the Patent Litigation is scheduled for September 19, 2022.
-The Company cannot make any predictions about the final outcome of this matter or the timing thereof.
+The ANDA sought approval to market a generic version of Qbrexza® prior to the expiration of the Qbrexza® Patents and alleged that the Qbrexza® Patents were invalid.
+Perrigo was subject to a 30-month stay preventing it from selling a generic version, but that stay was set to expire on March 9, 2023.
+As of December 31, 2022, the Patent Litigation was settled by and between the parties and the case subsequently has been dismissed.
+Pursuant to the terms of the settlement agreement, Padagis is prohibited from launching its generic to Qbrexza, under its ANDA or otherwise, until August 15, 2030.